maxant/genericconnector/connector/README.md

 #genericconnector

-See connector/README.md for more details.
+This folder contains the source of the actual generic connector resource adapter.

-This folder contains the resource adapter under "connector" and demo modules showing how to use the connector.
+Build using maven starting from genericconnector-parent.

 ##License